mbuotidem/terraform-aws-slackbot-lambdalith/examples/basic/README.md

-# Basic Slack Bot Example
+# Basic Usage Example

-This example demonstrates a basic deployment of the Slack bot module.
+This example demonstrates how to deploy the Slack bot with a basic configuration.

-## Basic Example
+## Terraform Code

 ```hcl
 module "slack_bot" {